stucchio/Homepage/content/the_price_of_privacy.rst

 In the long run, the cost of fraud must be passed on to the consumer.
 Either the payment provider or the merchant will eat the cost of fraud, and will in turn raise prices on consumers to compensate.

-**Will you pay 120rs for a 100rs movie ticket in order to protect your privacy from your payment provider?** It's important to note that while the extra 20rs may seem to go to the payment network in reality it will go to the smartest scammers.
+**Will you pay 120rs for a 100rs movie ticket in order to protect your privacy from your payment provider?** It's important to note that while the extra 20rs may seem to go to the payment network, in reality it will go to the smartest scammers.

 There is plenty of fraud that occurs beyond payment networks.
 On Uber, there are fake drivers that take fake passengers on trips and demand to be paid even though the fake passengers have paid with stolen credit cards.
 Many fraud rings attempt to misuse incentive systems (e.g. "refer a friend, get 100rs off your next order") in order to generate credits with which they can purchase saleable goods.
 A merchant aggregator is also at risk from the submerchants; movie theatres/restaurants/etc will attempt to exploit BookMyShow/Seamless/etc, in general, submerchants will attempt to make fraudulent transactions on the aggregator and demand payment for them.